 Asteraceae as a family, that set them apart from other dicots with regards to vernalisation.
 If this is the case, these confounding factors will impact on the elucidation of which genes are critical in the vernalisation pathway, especially when comparing a vernalisation sensitive and vernalisation resistant safflower cultivar.

+Your sequencing sequence requires a lot of cleaning up – its very draft-ish currently – please keep working on this section

 Sequencing Methodologies

 The availability of genomic and transcriptomic resources has advanced biological research in leaps and bounds.
 Since the 1970s, genetic resources have allowed elucidation of genes and transcriptional factors involved in not only vernalisation, but almost every major metabolic pathway in plants, animals and microbes.
 Advancements in sequencing technology have increased the quantity and quality of sequencing data that can be obtained from a sample by orders of magnitude in a fraction of the time.